Back to: DECIPHer

 Who is it for?

-Academics, practitioners and policymakers interested in the development and evaluation of complex public health interventions.
+Academics, practitioners and policymakers interested in the development and evaluation of complex interventions, specifically in public health.
 No prior knowledge is assumed.

 What will I learn?

 - The role of process evaluation in understanding complex interventions;

 - The importance of intervention theory and logic models;